timkittel/PyViability/docs/source/index.rst

 Tutorial
 --------

 Because the library is still very preliminary there is no real tutorial here, yet.
 Check out the `run-examples.py`, which is a script that can through a few examples.
+There are no real explanations to the context of the example models, but generally, you can understand the dynamics of the models by carefully analyzing the flows, that are plotted.
+The default flow is shown with think lines in light blue, the management flows with thin, dark blue, dotted (or dashed) lines.

 As some of the constructions there are a bit tricky, the easiest is probably to simply contact me (Tim.Kittel@pik-potsdam.de).
 As I am happy about everybody who'd consider using the library, I'll help you as much as I can and might consider writing a proper tutorial and extend the Documentation.

 API-Documentation
 -----------------